paulmaxwell/paulmaxwell/README.md

 Welcome to my GitHub profile!
 I'm a web developer who likes working with Laravel and Vue.js.
 I enjoy working on projects that help people save time and work more efficiently.

+Follow me on [Twitter](https://twitter.com/paulmaxwelldev) where I write about web development and building in public.

 ### About Me:
 - Synthwave addict 🎵
 - Clean code enthusiast ✨